arnbme/apcupsd/README.md

 3. Create directory C:/www
      * Create file index.html with the following
      * `<HTML><BODY></BODY></HTML>`
+4.  **Create Device Status Macro
 4. Highlight the computer name at the top of  Configuration column
 5.  create a folder: name is smarttUPS (or your choice)
 6.  highlight the folder  then Add a Macro in the newly created folder
      * Expand System, select Run Command
      * Enter the windows command cscript C:/apcupsd/etc/apcupsd/smartUPS.vbs